TatianaVeda/Golang_bookworms/README.md

 Only registered users can create posts and comments.
 Posts can be associated with specific categories (Literature, Poetry, Non-fiction, Short Stories).
-Only registered users can create, like or dislike posts and comments.
-The number of likes/dislikes, posts and comments are visible to all users.

 ### Liking/Disliking system

 Registered users can like or dislike posts and comments.
-Likes and dislikes are visible to all users, providing instant feedback on the popularity of discussions.
+The number of likes/dislikes, posts and comments are visible to all users, providing instant feedback on the popularity of discussions.

-#### Password Encryption using BCrypt stored in the database.
-Sessions are managed using UUIDs, providing secure and unique identification for user sessions.

 ### Technologies & Prerequisites
 - Backend: Go (Golang 1.20 or later)